 We have over 30 full-time academic staff in the department.
 Our high staff-to-student ratio ensures that you receive excellent quality teaching and a high level of pastoral support throughout your studies.

-Minimum 2:1 undergraduate honours degree in a social sciences or medical subject.
+Minimum 2:1 undergraduate honours degree in a social sciences, arts and humanities or medicine and public health subject.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.

 If you have any questions about entry requirements, please contact the department.